What is a Subculture?

 Grunge

 This subculture is associated with plaid shirts, distressed jeans, long hair and a don’t care attitude.
-Popular during the 1980s.
+Grunge emerged in the mid-1980s in Seattle, Washington, and quickly gained popularity throughout the United States and beyond.
 Learn more about Grunge style here.

 Heroin chic